-How to Make a Great Business Plan
+How to Create Great Business Plans

-Make your projections believable
+Make your projections believable.

-Say how big the market is
+Say how big the market is.

-Introduce yourself and your team
+Introduce yourself and your team.

-Include non-executive directors
+Include details on non-executive directors and mentors.

-Provide financial forecasts
+Provide financial forecasts.

-Demonstrate the product or service
+Demonstrate the product or service.

-Spell out the benefits to your potential investor
+Spell out the benefits to your potential investor.

-Researching the Market Place of Your Business
+Researching the Market when Starting a Business

 Your product or service